jeremylliu/pygerm-docs/docs/input.md

 ```

 ## getMousePosition() -> Vec2()
 Returns the current mouse position as a Vec2 object.
-The x and y value are represented in **pixels**, with the origin at the top left corner of the window.
+The x and y value are represented in **pixels**, with the origin in the top left corner of the window.

 ```python
 import pygerm